-Each month we set the facts straight regarding a popular health and wellness myth.
+Each month, we set the facts straight on a health and wellness myth.